coverclock/com-diag-vamoose/README.md

 ## Packages

-* contract - Implements a traffic contract throttle consisting of peak and sustained GCRAs.
+* com-diag-vamoose/Vamoose/pkg/contract - Implements a traffic contract throttle consisting of peak and sustained GCRAs.
-* fletcher - Implements the Fletcher sixteen-bit checksum algorithm.
+* com-diag-vamoose/Vamoose/pkg/fletcher - Implements the Fletcher sixteen-bit checksum algorithm.
-* gcra - Implements a Generic Cell Rate Algorithm (GCRA) throttle using a virtual scheduler.
+* com-diag-vamoose/Vamoose/pkg/gcra - Implements a Generic Cell Rate Algorithm (GCRA) throttle using a virtual scheduler.
-* harness - Provides at test harness for exercising throttles.
+* com-diag-vamoose/Vamoose/pkg/harness - Provides at test harness for exercising throttles.
-* throttle - Describes the interface for a rate control algorithm.
+* com-diag-vamoose/Vamoose/pkg/throttle - Describes the interface for a rate control algorithm.
-* ticks - Implements basic monotonic time functions for use in rate control.
+* com-diag-vamoose/Vamoose/pkg/ticks - Implements basic monotonic time functions for use in rate control.

 ## Commands

-* fletch - Computes the Fletcher-16 checksum of a data stream admitted from standard input and emitted to standard output.
+* com-diag-vamoose/Vamoose/cmd/fletch - Computes the Fletcher-16 checksum of a data stream admitted from standard input and emitted to standard output.
-* shape - Shapes the data stream admitted from standard input and emitted to standard output.
+* com-diag-vamoose/Vamoose/cmd/shape - Shapes the data stream admitted from standard input and emitted to standard output.

 ## Remarks